GausSetExpander: A Simple Approach for Entity Set Expansion: Abstract

 \section{Abstract}

-Entity Set Expansion is an important NLP task that aims at expanding a small set of entities into a larger one with items from a large pool of candidates.
-In this paper, we propose GausSetExpander, an unsupervised approach based on optimal transport techniques.
-We propose to re-frame the problem as choosing the entity that best completes the seed set.
-For this, we interpret a set as an elliptical distribution with a centroid which represents the mean and a spread that is represented by the scale parameter.
-The best entity is the one that increases the spread of the set the least.
-We demonstrate the validity of our approach by comparing to state-of-the art approaches.
+Entity Set Expansion (ESE) is an important task in Natural Language Processing that aims at expanding a small set of entities into a larger one with items from a large pool of candidates.
+The problem implicitly requires the definition of the notion of similarity between the given entities and the candidates.
+In this paper, we propose \textit{GausSetExpander}, an unsupervised approach for the task of ESE based on optimal transport techniques.
+We propose to re-frame the problem as choosing the entity that best completes the input set.
+For this, we interpret a set as an elliptical distribution with a centroid which represents the mean and a dispersion that serves as the spread of the variance.
+The best candidate entity is the one that increases the spread of the set the least.
+We analyze the strength and the weaknesses of the proposed solution in order to assess the validity of our proposed approach.